TM-6 PRO vs SPD-SX? The SPD-SX is hands-down the most popular instrument used today but have you seen the TM-6PRO?

 The SPD-SX is an all-in-one sample trigger instrument for playing sounds and loops from integrated velocity sensitive pads.

-The ability to use it standalone without the need for a computer and its reliability have made the SPD-SX so popular.
+Used standalone without the need for a computer, its usefulness and reliability have made the SPD-SX so popular.

-Forming the centerpiece of a hybrid acoustic/electronic drum setup, the TM-6 PRO was designed from the ground-up for kit players.
+Forming the centerpiece of a hybrid acoustic/electronic drum setup, the TM-6 PRO is designed from the ground-up for kit players.

 Flexible, drummer oriented features and hands-on controls make the TM-6 PRO ideal for those looking to push the limits of their kits.